Sokols/test-ios-application/README.md

 This is a simple app for displaying Salesmen addresses.
 App is written in SwiftUI and uses MVVM architecture.
 App provides two languages: English and German.
+To switch between languages, change the language in the application settings.

 ## Requirements